Posted: 7/15/21 | July 15th, 2021

 - Explore the Country Music Hall of Fame and Museum – This museum has one of the largest music collections in the entire world.
 There are over 200,000 recordings here, including 98% of music released before World War II.

 - Visit Franklin – Located just 25 minutes outside of Nashville, most people assume Franklin is just another suburb.
-However, Franklin has a lot going for it: is bursting with small-town charm, has stellar food and drink (it’s where I discovered my favorite Bourbon, HC Clark), is full of history (there was a major Civil War battle here), and one of the best-preserved historic main streets in the country.
+However, it has a lot going for it: it’s bursting with small-town charm, has stellar food and drink (it’s where I discovered my favorite Bourbon, HC Clark), is full of history (there was a major Civil War battle here), and has one of the best-preserved historic main streets in the country.
 I’d spend two nights here.

 Days 28-30: Memphis, TN